AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 Don't worry, we'll connect again in just a moment.
 Before we do, though, we need to become familiar with a few important files that your SSH client uses regularly.
 These are all located in your user account's home folder, inside a hidden folder called `.ssh`.
 Let's have a look inside it.

 > :beginner: A "hidden folder" is not exactly hidden per se, it's just not shown by default.
 You can tell it's a hidden folder because its name begins with a single dot (`.`).
 These so-called "dotfiles" are omitted from directory listings such as when you invoke the `ls(1)` command, unless you explicitly ask for them to be shown by using the `-a` ("show all files") option.
-Hidden folders or files typically store configuration information that isn't usually relevant to someone's day-to-day use of their computer, but aren't special in any other way.
-Don't mistake a "hidden" folder for a folder that has actual security restrictions placed on it; they are not the same.
+Hidden folders or files typically store information that isn't usually relevant to someone's day-to-day use of their computer, or that the application they relate to doesn't want a novice user to be editing manually, but they aren't special in any other way.
+Don't mistake a "hidden" folder for a folder that has actual security controls placed on it; they are not the same.

 **Do this:**

-1. List the contents of your user's home directory:
+1. List the contents of your Ubuntu Xenial machine's `vagrant` home directory:
     ```sh
     cd    # Be sure you are starting from your home folder.
     ls    # This will return no output, even though the folder is *not* empty.
     ls -a # This will reveal the existence of "hidden" files and folders.
     ```
-1. List the contents of your user's `.ssh` directory.
+1. List the contents of `vagrant`'s `.ssh` directory.
 You will see only one file, for now:
     ```sh
     vagrant@ubuntu-xenial:~$ ls .ssh/
     authorized_keys
     ```
     Take note of the `authorized_keys` file, and that no other files are present.
-    > :beginner: The `authorized_keys` file is discussed in the next section, so you can ignore it for now.
-This file exists because it is packaged by the Vagrant box creator.
-It's what allows you to use the `vagrant ssh` command.
-In a brand-new machine that you build yourself, you may need to make this file yourself.
+    > :beginner: The `authorized_keys` file is discussed in [the "Basic SSH authentication methods" section](#basic-ssh-authentication-methods), so ignore it for now.
+This file exists because it was created by the creator of the Vagrant box.
+It's what allows you to use the `vagrant ssh` command successfully.
+In a brand-new machine that you build from scratch, you may need to make this file yourself.
 That's not difficult but, again, is discussed later.
 1. Make another connection to the CentOS 7 SSH server.
 After double-checking that the fingerprint is correct, type `yes` when prompted to continue the connection.
 The complete output might look something like this:
     ```sh
     vagrant@ubuntu-xenial:~$ ssh 172.16.1.11